Wording +1 213 595 6125

 These videos can be used to spark interest in your products and services.

-(Depending on where you live there may be legislation on taking photos and videos of people, particularly children.
-We include a cause in our Membership Form which gives permission for us to use photos and footage we take.
+(Depending on where you live, legislation may require people to take photos and videos of people, particularly children.
+We include a cause in our Membership Form, which permits us to use photos and footage we take.
 Tip: check your local regulations, if any.)

-The good news is that live gaming lends itself well to creating great video clips.
+The good news is that live gaming contributes well to creating great video clips.

 Check out our Battlefield UNDEAD trailer.
-This video clip is around 2 and a half minutes.
+This video clip is around two and a half minutes.

 This video clip runs for around 2 minutes, but yours could be shorter.
-Consider TV commercials they are usually 15 or 30 or 60 seconds.
+Consider TV commercials; they are usually 15, 30, or 60 seconds.
 Short videos are popular.
-You can repurpose them for for YouTube Shorts or TikTok.
+You can repurpose them for YouTube Shorts or TikTok.

-While a video trailer is a terrific visual tool to help promote your battlefield.
-Even just a simple live coverage of your battlefield or arena can also be exciting.
+While a video trailer is a terrific visual tool for promoting your battlefield, even simple live coverage of your battlefield or arena can be exciting.

-You can post these videos on your social media channels like Facebook and Instagram and Twitter and of course YouTube itself!
+You can post these videos on your social media channels, such as Facebook, Instagram, X (the platform formerly known as Twitter), and YouTube itself!

 These videos can entice organizers to book you.

-It may take a bit of time for people to understand what live gaming really can mean for them.
+It may take some time for people to understand what live gaming can mean.

-You've only got a few seconds to capture your viewer's interest, so make those seconds count!
+You only have a few seconds to capture your viewer's interest, so make those seconds count!

 Tip 3: Build / Refresh Your Web Site

-The third tip to marketing your battlefield business is to create and publish your own web site.
+The third tip to marketing your battlefield business is to create and publish your website.

 • Content pages (your evergreen info, such as HOME, About Us, FAQ, Prices, Services/Parties Page)

-• Landing page/s (these are not in the main navigation menu of the rest of the web site but where you direct your google ads or Facebook ad to.
+• Landing page/s (these are not in the main navigation menu of the rest of the website but where you direct your Google ads or Facebook ads.
 Mind you, these Landing Pages can also be done by 3rd party providers!)
-Landing pages' job is to capture emails of your prospects, so you can communicate with them later.
+Landing pages' job is to capture emails of your prospects so that you can communicate with them later.
 You'll also need an email app to manage & send your emails.
 I've used MAILCHIMP for my local volunteer sports club because it is free for your first 2,000 followers.

 For my Battlefield Business, I use Keap, formerly known as Infusionsoft.
 (Think of it as the Rolls-Royce of email marketing!)